JUSTIN WOOD

 WORKSHOPS

-Still Life Painting
+Still Life Painting (in person)

 Lebanon, New Jersey USA

-email jwood82@gmail.com to join waitlist
+email jwood82@gmail.com to sign up

 I am hosting an in person still life painting workshop reminiscent of the 17th century Dutch tradition in my home town in beautiful Hunterdon County, New Jersey.
 Over the course of five days I will lead the group through the entire picture making process from composing and drawing to the various paint layers.
 Utilizing historical methods and conventions we will use our understanding of design, light, form, color and paint application to build a tangible, elevated world.

-The paintings were created using very specific procedures.
-They first executed a careful and accurate line drawing of the scene.
+The paintings were created using specific procedures.
+They first executed a careful line drawing of the scene.
 This drawing was transferred to canvas or a panel and then toned a light gray or brown.
 The artist then completed the dead coloring (dood-verf) which was a transparent underpainting that would establish the general tones and colors needed to describe each object.
 Some artists did their dead coloring with full color and some did it with just brown and white.
 We will use the latter method and limit our palette to brown and white.
 Once this layer is dry, the process of "working up" (opwerken) began.
 In this stage, the artist precisely defined each form to completion.
 They were careful "not to apply paint too heavily, but thin and sparingly, elegantly laid, glowing and pure."
 If, when this layer dried, some revisions and final touches were needed, they would do it at this time.
 There were, of course, different interpretations and versions of this method, but generally, most of the still life artists of that time period worked in some variation of the previously described process.

 We will spend the first day setting up our compositions, drawing and transferring.
 The second day will be used to complete the grisailles.
 The remainder of time will be spent completing each part with color.
 I will work with everyone individually throughout the week and will paint alongside the artists on my own still life.